INFOGRAPHIC: What is Social Innovation?

 Learn about the roots of the phrase, how it’s used today, and what it means to current social impact leaders in the infographic below.

 What does the phrase “social innovation” mean to you?
-We’d love to hear your take in the comments below.
+We’d love to hear in the comments below.